visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 options, you should type them, separated by spaces, into the **Additional options** text field.
 Command line options influence how the compute engine and database server are executed.
-For more information on VisIt's command line options, see :ref:`Appendix_A`.
+For more information on VisIt's command line options, see :ref:`StartupOptions`.
 Most of the host profiles that are installed with VisIt specify the expected installation directory for VisIt so VisIt does not have to be in your path on remote computes.